rfl-urbaniak/LegalProbabilismBNs/index.md

 ## Whence simplicity?

 This is a somewhat more technical explanation of how BNs help in reducing complexity.
-An uninterested reader can skip ahead.
+An uninterested reader can skip it.

 First, the *chain rule* tells us that $P(A\wedge B) = P(A\vert B)P(B)$.
 Its application to RVs (say the RVs in G are $X_1,\dots X_n$) yields: